Zuehlke/machines-code-people/general-contribution-guideline.md

 # Contribution Guidelines (general)

-This article gives you guidelines regarding the content of your article and the contribution process.
+This guide describes the process and the conventions for contributing an article without relaying too much on GitHub.
+For detailed instructions on how to contribute using GitHub, please refer to the [GitHub Contribution Guidelines](./github-contribution-guidelines.md).

 ## Announce

 1. **Check for Duplicates:** Is there already an article about your topic?

    * Please check our [Backlog of Articles](https://github.com/Zuehlke/zuehlke-book/issues?q=is%3Aissue+label%3Aarticle) whether there is already an article existing or planned for similar topic.
+You need a GitHub account for this.

    * If there is already a similar article, you can contact the author and find a solution (leave the subject to the author, offer your help as reviewer or co-author, take the subject over, or write a second article in response or extension to the first article, ...).